ActualCassandra/MDCMasterclass/README.md

  >
  > Subject: Defender for Cloud Masterclass Badge Claim
  >
- > Body: Provide proof of completing the skills challenge ***URL TBC***, with proof that it’s you, and proof of SC-200 certification for gold(screenshot will suffice).
+ > Body: Provide proof of completing the skills challenge https://aka.ms/MDCMasterclassP1-CSC, with proof that it’s you, and proof of SC-200 certification for gold(screenshot will suffice).

 Qualified submissions will receive Badge via email